smiritykaushik/smiritykaushik.github.io/_pages/about.md

 * Accessibility Computing (Privacy and Security)

-Read more about my research interests <a href="https://smiritykaushik.github.io/markdown/"> here</a>.

 I am <a href="https://iapp.org/l/cippus-study-guide-request-google/?gad_source=1&gclid=CjwKCAjwm_SzBhAsEiwAXE2Cv2mm2stbA7AmGfj3JZMNU5QvLp9L7K_I0-nrMQYvopH8rWNDZqHdRhoCv5sQAvD_BwE">CIPP/US</a> certified, with an interdisciplinary background in law and technology.
 Previously I worked as a Privacy Consultant at Ernst & Young (EY), focusing on developing, managing, and auditing privacy programs for tech sector clients in the silicon valley and greater seattle area.
 My CV is available [here](/files/CV_SK.pdf).

 ### Selected Honors and Awards